I have decided to create a subscription for my volatility trading strategy.

 Will instrument volume ever be a concern (particularly ZIV)?

-According to one individual who worked on the creation of the original VXX ETN (and by extension, its inverse, XIV), new shares of ETNs can be created by the issuer (in ZIV’s case, Credit Suisse) on demand.
+According to one individual who worked on the creation of the original VXX ETN, new shares of ETNs can be created by the issuer (in ZIV’s case, Credit Suisse) on demand.
 In short, the concern of volume is more of a concern of the reputability of the person making the request.
 In other words, it depends on how well the strategy does.

 Can the strategy be held liable/accountable/responsible for a subscriber’s loss/drawdown?

-Let this serve as a disclaimer: by subscribing, you agree to waive any legal claim against the strategy, or its creator(s) in the event of drawdowns, losses, etc. The subscription is for viewing the output of a program, and this service does not actively manage a penny of subscribers’ actual assets.
-Subscribers can choose to ignore the strategy’s signals at a moment’s notice at their discretion.
-The program’s output should not be thought of as the investment advice coming from a CFP, CFA, RIA, etc.
+Let this serve as a disclaimer: by subscribing, you agree to waive any legal claim against the strategy, or its creator(s) in the event of drawdowns, losses, etc. The subscription is for viewing the output of a program, notably my trades, and this service does not actively manage a penny of subscribers’ actual assets.
+Subscribers can choose to ignore the information posted at a moment’s notice at their discretion.
+Again, this is not to be construed as official investment advice–and in fact–explicitly is not.
+It is purely for educational purposes and should not be thought of as–and in fact is not–official individual instruction to buy or sell.
+What is posted are the trades I personally take, and this page is filed under an education page.
+Again, educational purposes only.

 Because my work on other topics has been on full, public display for several years.
 Unlike other websites, I have shown “bad backtests”, thus breaking the adage of “you’ll never see a bad backtest”.
 I have shown thoroughness in my research, and the same thoroughness has been applied towards this system as well.
 Until there is a longer track record such that the system can stand on its own, the trust in the system is the trust in the system’s creator.

-Who is the intended audience for these signals?
+Who is the intended audience for this information?

 The intended audience is individual, retail investors with a certain risk tolerance, and is priced accordingly.